Read-The-Question/rtq-review/src/pages/md/papers/the-manchester-grammar-school--11-plus--maths--2014--arithmetic-a.md

 <div class='workings'>
 <div class='working'>

-If we use $4$ and any smaller number, the possible options are:
+If we use number $4$ and below, the possible options are:

 - $4 + 1$
 - $1 + 4$

 Count $= 2$

-If we use $3$ and any smaller number, the possible options are:
+If we use number $3$ and below, the possible options are:

 - $3 + 2$
 - $2 + 3$